-The initial share capital depends on the type of fund: (i) article 76 of RD 1082/2012 foresees an initial share capital requirement of EUR 3 million in case of financial investment funds; and (ii) article 93 of RD 1082/2012 establishes an initial share capital requirement of EUR 9 million for real estate investment funds.
+The initial share capital depends on the type of the fund: (i) article 76 of RD 1082/2012 provides for an initial share capital requirement of EUR 3,000,000 in case of financial investment funds; and (ii) article 93 of RD 1082/2012 provides for an initial share capital requirement of EUR 9,000,000 in the case of real estate investment funds.

-If a financial investment fund is constituted by compartments, each of them shall have a minimum share capital of EUR 600,000 and the aggregate of all compartments shall not be less than EUR 3 million.
+If a financial investment fund is constituted by compartments, each of them shall have a minimum share capital of EUR 600,000 and the aggregate of all compartments shall not be less than EUR 3,000,000.

-There is an exception in relation to the initial share capital requirement of funds or those funds incorporated by compartments.
-This exception foresees the possibility that funds can be constituted with an initial share capital of EUR 300,000 and EUR 60,000 in case of funds constituted by compartments, as long as within a period of six months (since their registry date in the relevant CNMV register), these funds achieve the general rule stated in article 76 of RD 1082/2012.
-In case they do not achieve the minimum share capital requirement set out in article 76 of RD 1082/2012 within the aforementioned period of six months, the funds shall be wound up.
+There is an exception in relation to the minimum initial share capital requirement of funds or those funds incorporated by compartments.
+Funds can be established with an initial share capital of EUR 300,000 and EUR 60,000 in case of funds constituted by compartments, provided that, within a period of six months since the registration date in the relevant CNMV register, these funds achieve the minimum initial share capital of EUR 3,000,000.
+In case the fund does not meet the minimum share capital requirement within the aforementioned period of six months, the fund shall then be wound up.

-If a real estate investment fund is incorporated by compartments, each of them shall have a minimum share capital of EUR 2.4 million and the aggregate of all compartments shall not be less than EUR 9 million.
+If a real estate investment fund is incorporated by compartments, each of them shall have a minimum share capital of EUR 2,400,000 and the aggregate of all compartments shall not be less than EUR 9,000,000.
+99 iv.
+Limits on portfolio investments